“To celebrate the people, the products, and the hobby of high-end audio with humor, insight, and occasional humility.”

-- Any current “for pay” relationship with an audio, or consumer electronics manufacturer, distributor or retailer, is a conflict of interest and is generally prohibited.
-Special exemptions, if granted, require that the reviewer does not review, offer comments on or even reference products falling into the conflict of interest.
-Past relationships must be disclosed and may require the same restrictions.
+- Any current “for pay” relationship with an industry manufacturer, distributor, or retailer, is a conflict of interest and is generally prohibited.
+Special exemptions, if granted, require that the reviewer does not review, offer comments on, or even reference the products falling into the conflict of interest.
+Past relationships must be disclosed to the Editorial Team and may require the same restrictions.

 - All submissions must be accompanied by the appropriate and relevant disclaimers, and the Editorial Team reserves the right to add any such disclaimer that is deemed appropriate and relevant.